KaiNorberg/Electric_OS/README.md

 GNU

 Main Goal:
-To create a simple and completly useless operating system, because i can.
+To create a simple and completely useless operating system, because i can.

 //////////////////////Future improvments//////////////////////